jamesfaber/MIT-Supercloud-Project/README.md

 ### The purpose of this project is to help reduce datacenter electricity consumption.
 The folder structure is as follows:

-#### Code Folder: Contains all code written for this project in 6 Jupyter Notebooks.
+#### Code Folder: Contains all code written for this project, organized into 6 Jupyter Notebooks.

 #### Data Folder: Contains a data dictionary, and the final dataset that was used to train the machine learning model.